agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 kubectl apply -f https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml
 ```

-This will install the CRDs, the roles and rolebindings, and the deployments to operate on the CRDs.
+This will install the CRDs, the roles and role bindings, and the deployments to operate on the CRDs.